trym-inc/tasks-project/README_FS.md

 The application should showcase the ability to add tasks from a user interface and display the changes within a browser.
 The interface is required to be intuitive enough to manipulate a basic tasks data schema.

+The interface should also showcase an intuitive user experience.
+For example; a calendar view if tasks, an "upcoming tasks" view, etc. Be as creative as you'd like here.

 ##### Tasks application interface must:

 - Use the **React** Javascript Framework